Sustainable Cities: London and Beyond

 Engineering Planning And Project Management – CEEG 490 (Professor Higgins) 1 Credit (elective suitable to all Bucknell students,but required for engineering students)

 In the course the students will learn the basic concepts of project management, engineering planning (feasibility analysis), engineering economics (time-value of money), project scheduling (critical path method), and optimization.
 Professional ethics will also be discussed.
 Field trips and guest speakers will be used extensively in the course to give students exposure to real-world project management.

 Theatre In London – THEA 264 — Theater In London/ELS 289 — Studies In Dramatic Literature (Professor Sullivan) 1 Credit

 This course focuses on one of the highlights of London’s cultural life and introduces students to all aspects of the London theater.
 Students will read several plays and will gain familiarity with the various aspects of production from staging through designing sets, props, costumes, lighting and special effects, to acting.
 Also included are “backstage” visits to such facilities as Shakespeare’s Globe and the National Theatre.
-Students will see one play most weeks, keep a journal of the plays attended, and complete a project that integrates aspects of their study and fieldwork in London, in addition to other assignments.
+Students will typically see one play per week, keep a journal of the plays attended, and complete a project that integrates aspects of their study and fieldwork in London, in addition to other assignments.